Friday, June 20, 2025

 Safe and responsible use of natural supplements and repurposed medications

-Supplements should only be taken under the supervision of a healthcare provider.
+Supplements should only be taken under the supervision of your healthcare provider or oncologist.
 Supplements or herbal preparations shouldn't be combined with chemotherapy, radiotherapy, immunotherapy, or any other cancer treatment unless the safety and efficacy of such combinations are established.
-It's vital to make sure anything you add to the standard treatment will further improve its effectiveness; hence, discussing any addition of supplements or dietary interventions during active cancer treatment with the oncologist is essential.
+It's vital to make sure anything you add to the standard treatment will further improve its effectiveness

-Solely intended for informational use, none of my writing constitutes medical advice.
+For informational and research purposes only, none of my writing should be considered medical advice.

 Sunday, November 3, 2024